22842219/SemanticParser4Graph/semantic_parser/README.md

             - :smiling_imp: The model stopped training due to the failure of graph connection which requires the installation of java in kaya.
 I've created a ticket asking for avice from uwa it service. (solved!)
                 - module avail  # show available modules
                 - module load java/11* # load java 11.*  to fit our neo4j-community-4.4.13
+        - Updating the paper
+            - 1) to work out the loss function in a mathematical way together with input and output,
+            - 2) to work out how the prefix-tuning process is interacting with the evaluation process.

         - training the model using **department_management** of train, and **real_estate_properties** and **department_management** of dev.
             - Improving the code to achive the following targets.